Qu'Appelle River: Ecosystems in the Qu'Appelle Valley

-The Qu'Appelle Valley is made up of two ecosystems: grasslands and wetlands.
+The Qu'Appelle Valley is made up of three ecosystems: grasslands, forests and wetlands.
 The temperate grassland ecosystem is one of the world's most endangered ecosystems as it is often converted into farmland or developed for human expansion.
 Grasslands are dominated mostly by grass species and various herbs.
 Few tree types grow in grasslands and if they do they are stunted due to the variability of moisture and temperature.
 Plants must have high tolerance to drought due to the low and varying precipitation.
 Roots of these plants grow deep into the ground in order to connect to the groundwater in the soil and reduce erosion.
 Wetlands in the valley ecosystem provide food and habitat for animals and also enhance water quality by filtering out toxins, water pollutants, and over accumulation of nutrients.
 Wetlands store rain water and overflows from rivers in order to reduce flooding, while the groundwater supply is fed through the watershed.

+The Manitoba portion of the Qu'Appelle River Valley is considered a biodiversity hotspot, supporting numerous nationally and provincially rare species.